Introduction

 They sell outcomes.

-They buy them because they want:
+They buy them to get:

 - Better organization

-- Increased productivity
+- Higher productivity

-- Reduced costs
+- Lower costs

-The outcome is the real value.
+That outcome is the real value.

 Common SaaS Mistakes to Avoid